 The Bethesda Foundation originated in 1974 to ensure that Bethesda’s hospital operations and related entities had the resources needed to meet health care challenges facing the large, growing community they served.
 Much of the Foundation's work in its early years was funding capital needs that helped Bethesda expand its hospital-based services.
-The Foundation accomplished this with two team members in an office on Oak Street.
 The list of organizations supported by the Foundation grew in the 1990’s, when Hospice of Cincinnati came under the Bethesda umbrella.
 Hospice care was still a relatively new idea at the time, and when the Bethesda Foundation helped raise $6 million for Hospice of Cincinnati in 1997, the funds were used to construct the Blue Ash Inpatient Care Center, only the second hospice inpatient care unit in the entire nation.

-Today, the Foundation has grown to employ 15 in offices at Bethesda North, and continues to support the needs of Bethesda’s hospitals.
+Today, the Foundation has grown to a team of 17 located on the 2nd floor of Bethesda North Hospital.
 In recent years, examples of Bethesda North projects completed as a result of Bethesda Foundation fundraising include: the nationally recognized Mary Jo Cropper Family Center for Breast Care; the Harold & Margret Thomas Level II Special Care Nursery, and a first in the region geriatric-friendly Emergency Department , which have all enhanced the reputation of Bethesda North Hospital as a regional leader.

 The Foundation also disburses more than $1 million in grant funds annually in support of medical education and research, clinical improvement, patient services, facilities, and community outreach programs provided by Bethesda Hospital and its related entities.